orhun/personal-blog/content/introducing-ratty.md

 - `p` for placing an object into terminal cell space
 - `d` for deleting an object

-For example, to support if the terminal supports RGP, an application can send:
+For example, to check whether the terminal supports RGP, an application can send:

 ```text
 ESC _ ratty;g;s ESC \